cometbft/cometbft/UPGRADING.md

   `mempool_error`, which were only used by the priority mempool, were removed but still kept in the message as "reserved".

+### KvIndexer changes

+When indexing block events, the indexer would include the function that returned those events (`BeginBlock` or `EndBlock`).
+In ABCI 2.0 `FinalizeBlock` combines these functions, and all events are returned within `ResultFinalizeBlock`.
+Therefore, the function fields will have no meaning anymore and will be removed in CometBFT v0.38.x.

+If you included the function information in your queries, this information will be discarded and you should not rely on it anymore.

 ## v0.37.0

 This release introduces state machine-breaking changes, and therefore requires a